octet-stream/form-data-encoder/readme.md

 import fetch from "node-fetch"

-const fd = new FormData()
+const form = new FormData()

-fd.set("field", "Just a random string") fd.set("file", new File(["Using files is class amazing"], "file.txt"))
+form.set("field", "Just a random string") form.set("file", new File(["Using files is class amazing"], "file.txt"))
-fd.set("fileFromPath", await fileFromPath("path/to/a/file.txt"))
+form.set("fileFromPath", await fileFromPath("path/to/a/file.txt"))

-const encoder = new FormDataEncoder(fd)
+// Note 1: When using with native Blob or fetch-blob@2 you might also need to generate boundary string for your FormDataEncoder instance
+// because Blob will lowercase value of the `type` option and default boundary generator produces a string with both lower and upper cased alphabetical characters. const encoder = new FormDataEncoder(form)

 const options = {
   method: "post",

-  // To use this approach with fetch-blob@2 you probably gonna need to convert the encoder parts output to an array first:
+  // Note 2: To use this approach with fetch-blob@2 you probably gonna need to convert the encoder parts output to an array first:
-  // new Blob([...encoder], {type: encoder.connectType})
+  // new Blob([...encoder], {type: encoder.contentType})
   body: new Blob(encoder, {type: encoder.contentType})
 }